-Next morning on my way out of Winchcombe I visited St. Peter’s Church, dated to 1468, to see its eccentric gargoyles.
-Actually they are called grotesques, as they don’t have water spouts.
+Next morning on my way out of Winchcombe I visited Saint Peter’s Church, dated to 1468, to see its eccentric gargoyles.
+More correctly they are called grotesques, as they don’t have water spouts.
 There are forty of them, twenty depicting horrific creatures and the rest prominent people of the times.
 Interesting juxtaposition.
-Most famous is a grimacing human face with a caved hat that is said to be the model for the Mad Hatter in Lewis Carroll’s Alice in Wonderland.
+Most famous is a grimacing human head wearing a hat that is said to be the model for the Mad Hatter in Lewis Carroll’s Alice in Wonderland.

-My longest hike, eleven miles.
+My longest hike—eleven miles.
 I started in eerie fog, the sheep and cows emerging like ghosts in the meadows.
-Met quite a few hikers, all English, celebrating a sunny Sunday in November.
+Met quite a few hikers, all English, celebrating a pleasant Sunday in November.
 The GWR (Gloucestershire Warwickshire Railway) steam train stormed by, puffing white smoke.
 The GWR is a volunteer-operated historical railway.

 Visited the ruins of Hailes Abbey, built in 1277 by Richard, the younger brother of King Henry III of England.
 The abbey became a pilgrimage magnet after Richard’s son donated a small bottle of Christ’s blood, purchased in Germany, in 1270.
 During the Reformation, King Henry VIII declared the famous relic to be the blood of a duck and decommissioned the abbey.
 The ruins are owned by the National Trust.

 I found Dove Cottage, a bit of a walk from the center of the village.
 The cottage was once a dovecote, hence its name.
-Low doorways, tight stairways, a tiny place.
-Only two guest rooms.
+A tiny place with low doorways, tight stairways, and only two guest rooms.
 After dinner in the center, it was a long spooky walk back to the cottage in the fog.

 Fireworks in Chipping Campden

 I left Broadway in heavy fog, a little earlier than normal, and had difficulty finding my way.
-Climbed a steep hill out of the village stepping over dozing sheep.
+I stepped over dozing sheep while climbing a steep hill out of the village.

 In Chipping Campden I checked into the Noel Arms, a hotel on the high street.
 Chipping Campden means “market town in a valley surrounded by pastures.”

-I toured the Court Barn Museum, home of an exhibit on the Arts and Crafts Movement.
-The late 19th-century movement stood for traditional craftsmanship vs. industrialization.
+I toured the Court Barn Museum, home of an exhibit on the arts and crafts movement.
+The late-1800s movement stood for traditional craftsmanship vs. industrialization.
 A descendent of one of the original craftsmen, a silversmith, is still practicing in Chipping Campden.

-The museum adjoins an estate once owned by Baptist Hicks (1551-1629), a wealthy merchant and politician.
+The museum adjoins an estate once owned by Baptist Hicks, a wealthy merchant and politician.
 He built the covered Market Hall, the crown jewel of Chipping Campden in 1627.
 It stands like the Parthenon in the middle of high street.

-The oldest house in town, Grevel’s House, was built in the 14th century.
+The oldest house in town, Grevel’s House, was built in the 1300s.
 William Grevel was the wealthiest of the merchants in England and is thought to be the inspiration for the merchant in Canterbury Tales.

 Guy Fawkes Day is observed each year on November 5 with bonfires and fireworks.
-On that day in 1605, Fawkes was arrested while guarding explosives hidden beneath the Parliament.
+On that day in 1605, Fawkes was arrested while guarding explosives hidden beneath Parliament in London.
 The Gunpowder Plot was thwarted.
 People lit bonfires in the streets celebrating that King James I had survived the attempt on his life.

-Hundreds of townspeople talked around the bonfire.
+Hundreds of townspeople talked around the bonfire in Chipping Campden.
 Kids ran around the soggy field in their wellies, waving glow-toys.
 Pop music blared.
 The food tent sold grilled sausages and soft drinks.
 Then the fireworks began, a huge display.
-Perhaps it only seemed huge because I was standing about fifty yards from the guy lighting the fuses.
+Perhaps it seemed huge because I was standing about fifty yards from the guy lighting the fuses.
 The fireworks exploded directly over my head.
 It was the Fourth of July in November.

 Full circle at Moreton-in-Marsh

-The high street has many elegant 17th and 18th-century inns and houses including the Curfew Tower, which used to ring a fire-warning bell nightly.
+The high street is lined with many elegant inns and houses including the Curfew Tower, which used to ring a fire-warning bell nightly.
 King Charles I stayed in the White Hart Inn in 1644 following the Battle of Marston Moor.
 (He left without paying his bill.)